-I started this blog in May 2014 as a way of documenting my personal journey and scholarship towards African Diaspora Spiritual Practices which had begun during extended periods in Haiti working as a writer, teacher and advocate.
+I started this blog in May 2014 as a way of documenting my personal journey and scholarship towards African Diasporic Spiritual Practices which had begun during extended periods in Haiti working as a writer, teacher and advocate.
 In 2013 I undertook the ceremony of “Lave Tet”, a three day isolation engagement with the Lwa that includes a spiritual cleansing, and identifying my ‘Lwa met tet’ [the one or more Lwa that walk with me] and confirm myself as a Vodouizan or sèvitè Ginen.
 It is through my interaction as a sèvitè [one that serves the Lwa] that I came to see photography as a way of creating something beautiful through my personal experience and understanding of Haitian Vodoun.

 My life in Haiti has been a gift that I hold close to my heart, even though most of the time it required great daily struggle to accomplish.
 Between 2011 and 2016, I spent three to four months a year in Haiti working on various projects associated with SOPUDEP Community and the IDP Camp Acra. .

 The gift of Haiti was made possible by a number of people some still with us, some who have passed on.
 I mention them here: The family at Penier, Rea Dol and Bato who have taken care of me as a member of their family since 2007; Elie Jean-Louis, dedicated activist and visionary who passed away suddenly in July 2015.
-My brother and comrade, Serge Supre, without whom none of this would have been possible, and who passed away in February 2016; Rony Desire, my son who forced me to speak Kreole and with whom I traveled far and wide across this beautiful country; my teachers: Godmother, Manbo Gina Baptiste of Tamp Simbi in Port-au-Prince, and Dorsanvile Estime, the Sèvitè of Lakou Badjo.
+My brother and comrade, Serge Supre, without whom none of this would have been possible, and who passed away on 2nd February 2016; Rony Desire, my adopted son who forced me to speak Creole and with whom I traveled far and wide across this beautiful country; my teachers: Godmother, Manbo Gina Baptiste of Tamp Simbi in Port-au-Prince, and Dorsanvile Estime, the Sèvitè of Lakou Badjo.
 Together they taught me the Haitian way of Living through Vodoun as an every day living, breathing experience.
 I would also like to mention, the late Dr Margaret Armand, for her belief and support of my work and for giving me another perspective on Haitian Vodoun.
 Finally I cannot leave this space without acknowledging the “Lwa met tet” whose presence gives me much joy and peace.

 Photography:- Haitian Vodou: A Visual Narrative